VX-Linux/main/README.md

 - BIOS and UEFI compatible

 **NEW: Overhauled Tools**
-- Accessibility: Enable brltty and/or espeakup
 - Appmaker: Create apps for your favourite online activities
-- Autoconfigure: Setup your hardware and remove unneeded packages (<a href="https://vxlinux.org/autoconfigure/" target="_blank">more info</a>)
 - Backup: Backup your entire installation (single file system only)
 - Cleanup: Empty trash and package cache, remove unused kernels and packages
-- Mirrors: Select and activate custom mirrors (Fastly CDN is the default)
+- Default: Replace VX layout with a default Plasma desktop
+- Services: Enable / disable service
 - Timezone: Automatically set timezone to current location
-- Update VX: Update all VX files, scripts and utilities, along with any bugfixes for issues reported by users
+- Update: Update all VX files, scripts and utilities, along with any bugfixes for issues reported by users
+- Xmirror: Select and activate custom mirrors (Fastly CDN is the default)

 **Aliases**
 - **install** pkg = sudo xbps-install -Su pkg